 Dealing with dividing fences

-Owners of adjoining properties are equally responsible for the construction and repair of the dividing fence.
+Owners of adjoining properties may be equally responsible for the construction and repair of the dividing fence.

 When wishing to build an adjoining fence you should give your neighbour a notice to contribute for fencing work either in person or by post.

 - specifying the common boundary to be fenced

 - specifying the kind of fence you propose building